Spiranthes cernua: Description

 Spiranthes cernua plants grow to 50 cm tall.
 They have 1 to 5 narrow, basal, upright leaves, 2.6 cm long and 2 cm wide.
 The leaves are present during flowering but wilt afterwards.
 The white flowers are arranged in a spiral around the stem.
 Each flower is 6–12 mm long and consists of 3 sepals and 3 petals, all curved forward to give the flower a long bell shape.
 Flowers are slightly to strongly nodding (hence the name), with older flowers usually nodding more than new ones.
 The dorsal sepal (the one at the top) is convex and recurved upwards towards the tip.
 The lip (bottom petal) curves strongly downwards towards its tip.

 Etymology

 The genus name, Spiranthes, originated from the Greek words speira (coil) and anthos (flower), describing the spiral flowers common to the orchids in this group.
 Cernua is from the Greek word cernuus and refers to the drooping or bowing flowers.

 Distribution and habitat

-The species is native in central and eastern North America, from Ontario and Quebec to the north, Nebraska to the west, Texas to the south, and Novia Scotia to the east.
+The species is native in central and eastern North America, from Ontario and Quebec to the north, Nebraska to the west, Texas to the south, and Nova Scotia to the east.
 Spiranthes cernua grows in wet meadows, mossy seeps, maritime dune swallows, Sphagnum areas around pond and lake edges and along roadsides.